-- Attention deficit disorder;
+- Attention deficit disorder (ADD);

 CBT – Our thoughts, feelings, and behaviours interact to form adaptive or maladaptive responses to what is going on around us.
 Often these responses are not isolated, and are influenced by habits or patterns in the way that we think, feel, or behave.
 CBT looks at how we can challenge or change these habits and form more helpful patterns, while developing the skills to overcome a wide range of concerns and maintain a healthy outcome in the long term.